ChainAgnostic/CAIPs/CAIPs/caip-25.md

 The succesfull reslt contains one mandatory string (keyed as `sessionId` with a value conformant to [CAIP-171][]) and two session objects, both mandatory and non-empty.

-The first is called `sessionNamespaces` and contains 1 or more namespace objects.
+The first is called `sessionScopes` and contains 1 or more scope objects.
-* All required namespaces and all, none, or some of the optional namespaces (at the discretion of the provider) MUST be included if successful.
+* All required scope objects and all, none, or some of the optional scope object (at the discretion of the provider) MUST be included if successful.
-* As in the request, each namespace object MUST contain `methods` and `events` objects, and a `chains` object if a specific chain is not specified in the object's index.
+* As in the request, each scope object object MUST contain `methods` and `events` objects, and a `chains` object if a specific chain is not specified in the object's index.
-* Unlike the request, each namespace object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][] conformant accounts authorized for the session and valid in the namespace and chain(s) authorized by the object they are in.
-Additional constraints on the accounts authorized for a given session MAY be specified in the corresponding [namespaces][] specification.
+* Unlike the request, each scope object MUST also contain an `accounts` array, containing 0 or more [CAIP-10][] conformant accounts authorized for the session and valid in the namespace and chain(s) authorized by the scope object they are in.
+Additional constraints on the accounts authorized for a given session MAY be specified in the corresponding [CAIP-104][] namespaces specification.

-A `sessionProperties` object MAY also be present, and its contents MAY correspond to the properties requested in the response or not (at the discretion of the provider) but MUST conform to the properties names and value constraints described in [CAIP-170][]; any other MUST be dropped by the requester.
+A `sessionProperties` object MAY also be present, and its contents MAY correspond to the properties requested in the response or not (at the discretion of the provider) but MUST conform to the property names and value constraints described in [CAIP-170][]; any other MUST be dropped by the requester.

 An example of a successful response follows: